 The Sauce

-The Alfredo sauce is the same recipe I use for my Chicken Broccoli Alfredo.
-However, the taste is quite different here.
+The Alfredo sauce is the same recipe I use for my Chicken Broccoli Alfredo and Prosciutto Wrapped Chicken Alfredo.
+However the taste is quite different here.
+(I even have a recipe for a completely plant-based version of Alfredo sauce!)

-I don’t actually add any Cajun spice to the sauce itself, but it picks up the flavour from the pan, the Cajun chicken is cooked in previously.
+I don’t actually add any Cajun spice to the sauce itself, but it picks up the flavour from the pan the Cajun chicken was cooked in previously.
+(This isn’t the only time I’ve combined Alfredo sauce with Cajun flavours – check out my Blackened Chicken Alfredo!)

 Recipe Tips and Notes

 - Feel free to adjust the amount of the Cajun spice according to your taste.
-I personally think 2 tablespoons was perfect.
+I personally think 2 tablespoons was perfect and offered just a little heat without becoming truly spicy.

-- Make sure the heat is low when making the Alfredo sauce.
+- Make sure the heat is set to low when making the Alfredo sauce.
 It should barely simmer.
 This method allows the cream to slowly infuse and provide the silkiest texture to the sauce.

 - Finally do reserve some pasta water for mixing into the sauce.
 Pasta has an amazing ability to absorb liquid.
 One minute you have enough sauce and a few moments later it might look dry.
 This is where that reserved pasta water comes in handy for a loose and luscious sauce!